 St. Jacob Lutheran trivia in Miamisburg Did you know the following places in Miamisburg are named after St. Jacob members?
 We know you have been on Heincke Road.
 That is named after one of St. Jacob’s first pastors.
 He had a farm on that road.
 Other streets named after our folks include Zeck Road, Benner Road and Kercher Street.
 Larry Benner was our world traveling clown/musician and Lawrence Avenue is named after him.
 We play sports at Rice Field.
 That is named after long time members.
 Bechler Field also has the name of SJ folks.
 Bauer Elementary School is named after a very faithful St. Jacob woman by the name of Levita Bauer.

-Did you know our church bell was cast in 1832?
-It did not have a very pleasing sound with the first cast, so the story goes that many St. Jacob folks brought in silver utensils and silver coins to improve it.
+Did you know our church bell was cast in 1839?
+It did not have a very pleasing sound with the first cast, so the story goes that many St. Jacob folks brought in silver utensils and silver coins to improve the tone.
 The bell was recast and the extra silver did the trick.
 The bell has been ringing true and clear for nearly two centuries.
 By the way, the name of our city is spelled in an unusual way on the bell - MIAMIESBURG!!!

 Listen carefully, you can hear,